 The day of the event

-Right before the event, I was really nervous about how to make sure that all alumni feel comfortable speaking with the members and how I can mix the people who may relate on similar topics.
+Right before the event, I was really nervous about how to make sure that all alumni feel comfortable speaking with the members and how I can match the people who may relate on similar topics.
 Thanks to my team’s encouragement and support, I could feel more at ease and share my thoughts on the subject.
-I was also able to use two online survey taking tools to get participants’ thoughts on their life goals.
-It was really heartwarming to see all the comments from the participants; I can really tell that they thought the question through and took something out of the event (for the question results, please check our Instagram account for more details).
+I was also able to use two online survey-taking tools to get participants’ thoughts on their life goals.
+It was really heartwarming to see all the comments from the participants; I can really tell that they thought the questions through and took something out of the event (for the survey results, please see our Instagram account).
 Overall, the event was a lot of fun and listening to others’ life stories was definitely eye-opening.
-To whoever is reading this report, I would also like to share with you the question that I asked the participants “If today were the last day of your life, what message would you like the world to know?”
-What do you think ?
+To whoever is reading this report, I would also like to share with you the question that I asked the participants: “If today were the last day of your life, what message would you like the world to know?”
+What do you think?

 Hosting the same type of event, in person and online, in Japan and Canada, was quite an amazing journey for me.
 I realized that the way alumni and students interact is really different.
 Students in Japan tend ask a lot of questions to the alumni and alumni are always open to share their experiences; while in Canada, alumni like to ask the students questions in order to prompt them to think about their future.
 Each way of interacting created a different type of spark.
 Even though hosting my first event online was quite challenging and the time was too short for all to share their experiences, I still learned a lot from my team, sempai, and student participants.
 Thank you everyone for this opportunity!